AstreaTSS/PYTHIAWebsite/docs/usage/dice.md

 To remove a registered die, you can use `/dice remove`.

+To remove all registered dice, you can use `/dice clear`.

 ### Rolling Registered Die

 To roll a registered dice, you can use `/dice roll-registered`: